 - The description on how to best transport the plasma ammonia sample has been updated.

 You can download below the erratum documents from 2016 and 2019, which each full details on where the changes have been inserted.

-Our training resource introduces the guideline, provides an overview of its methodology and development, reviews the key recommendations and provides a quick guide on how to use it.
+You can download below a detailed slide set, which introduces the guideline, provides an overview of its methodology and development, reviews the key recommendations and provides a quick guide on how to use it.